aerogear/aerogear-android-cookbook/HelloPush/README.md

 ## What is it?
 The ```helloworld``` project demonstrates how to include basic push functionality in Android applications.

 This simple project consists of a ready-to-build Android application.
-Before building the application, you must register the Android variant of the application with a running AeroGear UnifiedPush Server instance and Google Cloud Messaging for Android.
+Before building the application, you must register the Android variant of the application with a running AeroGear UnifiedPush Server instance and Firebase Cloud Messaging for Android.
 The resulting unique IDs and other parameters must then be inserted into the application source code.
 After this is complete, the application can be built and deployed to Android devices.

 When the application is deployed to an Android device, the push functionality enables the device to register with the running AeroGear UnifiedPush Server instance and receive push notifications.